IRAN FOOD & CULINARY TOURS

-Likewise, many of the ingredients used in Persian cooking would be familiar to Americans, but Americans would be surprised at the unique ways the ingredients are used and the flavors they produce.
+Likewise, many of the ingredients used in Persian cooking would be familiar to Westerns, but Westerns would be surprised at the unique ways the ingredients are used and the flavors they produce.
 A good Persian cook has an almost miraculous ability to turn simple ingredients into dishes of great subtlety and beauty.
 This Persian style of cooking is sophisticated and refined enough to hold its own with any of the world’s other great cuisines, but it is relatively little known and appreciated outside the region.

 Iran food tours are unforgettable journeys into the cultural and gastronomic heart of Iran will satisfy every appetite.

 Experience Iran Food & Culinary Tours